alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 Luckily, some years prior, I decided to keep my personal finances using a proper ledger with double-entry bookkeeping, accounting accounts, and the standard reports (balance statement, income sheet, cash flow).
-Most of what I studied applies to personal finance just as well as to accounting for a simple business, so I knew roughly what to do with the books from the start and picked the rest as I went.
+Mostly, what I studied applies to personal finance just as well as accounting for a simple business, so I knew roughly what to do with the books from the start and picked the rest up as I went.

 Perhaps interestingly, I keep my books using [Plain Text Accounting](https://plaintextaccounting.org/) (PTA), a discipline of